 was longlisted for the Royal Society's 2010 book prize.

-Thomure, M. D., Mitchell, M., and Kenyon, G. T. (2013).
+- Thomure, M. D., Mitchell, M., and Kenyon, G. T. (2013).
 On the role of shape prototypes in hierarchical models of vision.
-To appear in Proceedings of the International Joint Conference on Neural Networks (IJCNN).
+In Proceedings of the International Joint Conference on Neural Networks (IJCNN).

 My research interests: Artificial intelligence, machine learning, and

 Understanding how natural systems perform computation, and how to use